An athlete who is recovering from a concussion, but who has not yet fully recovered, is at risk for second impact syndrome (SIS).

 - While some of them may have been aware that the athlete was still experiencing symptoms from his concussion, most were unaware that returning to play prior to complete recovery from a concussion could lead to such a devastating outcome.

-- They often feel a sense of guilt about not informing the athletic trainer, parents, or coaching staff that the athlete was still experiencing symptoms.
+- They often feel a sense of guilt about not informing the athletic trainer, parents, or coaching staff that the athlete was still experiencing symptoms (this is why MomsTEAM strongly encourages implementation of a "buddy system" in which athletes watch for signs of concussion in a fellow teammate).

 - They are devastated by the loss of their friend.